 Solution 1 – Install Nova Google Companion

 This step applies as a solution only if you don’t have Google Companion to start with.
-If you are not aware, Google Now (Google Feed) that’s usually accessible by swiping left from the home screen, is not available on Nova Launcher from the get-go.
+If you are not aware, Google Now (Google Discover) that’s usually accessible by swiping right from the home screen, is not available on Nova Launcher from the get-go.

 Follow these instructions to download and install Nova Google Companion: